Banach space representations of Drinfeld-Jimbo algebras and their complex-analytic forms: Banach space representations and the Arens-Michael envelope of

 Let $p\in[1,+\infty)$.
 It is easy to see that this representation can be extended to a representation on the Banach space $\ell^p$ if and only if $|q|=1$.
 We denote this extension by~$S_{\la,p}$.
 So we have a series of infinite-dimensional Banach space representations of $U_q(\fs\fl_2)$ in contrast to the case when $|q|\ne 1$.

 Recall that a representation of an algebra on a Banach space is said to be \emph{topologically irreducible} if there is no proper closed invariant subspace.
-In the following proposition we assume that $p=2$ because the argument uses Wermer's theorem on operators on a Hilbert space.
+In the following proposition we assume that $p=2$ because the argument uses a result of Wermer on operators on a Hilbert space; see \cite[Theorem~4]{We52}.

 \begin{pr} Suppose that $q\in\CC$ is not a root of unity, $|q|=1$ and $\la\ne0$.
 Then $S_{\la,2}$ is topologically irreducible if and only if~$q^2$ is not a root of~$\la^2$. \end{pr} \begin{proof} Note that $S_{\la,2}(K)$ is a normal operator and the Hilbert space~$\ell^2$ has an orthonormal basis of eigenvectors of~$S_{\la,2}(K)$.
 Since the modulus of every eigenvalue equals $|\la|$, spectral synthesis holds for $S_{\la,2}(K)$ \cite[Theorem~4]{We52}, i.e., every non-trivial closed invariant subspace coincides with the closure of all eigenvectors contained in~it.